BlackSaltFish/understandinges6/manuscript/01-Block-Bindings.md

 In this example, the `for-in` loop shows the same behavior as the `for` loop.
 Each time through the loop, a new `key` binding is created, and so each function has its own copy of the `key` variable.
 The result is that each function outputs a different value.
 If `var` were used to declare `key`, all functions would output `"c"`.

-I> It's important to understand that the behavior of `let` declarations in loops is a specially-defined behavior in the specification and is not necessarily related to the non-hoisting characteristics of `let`.
+> It's important to understand that the behavior of `let` declarations in loops is a specially-defined behavior in the specification and is not necessarily related to the non-hoisting characteristics of `let`.
 In fact, early implementations of `let` did not have this behavior, as it was added later on in the process.

 ### Constant Declarations in Loops